acaztec/iGradMCP/README.md

 The web app will start on `http://localhost:3000`.

+#### What happens if the MCP server is offline?

+The chat API now loads a lightweight copy of the Aztec catalog directly from the Excel file when the MCP server cannot be reached.
+In this fallback mode the assistant still calls the same tool interfaces (`search_lessons`, `program_requirements`, etc.), but everything runs in-process to guarantee that responses stay grounded in real lesson codes instead of hallucinated data.
+You will see a server log warning when this kicks in.
+For the richest experience—including resource browsing and centralized tool analytics—keep the MCP server running, but you can continue development safely without it.

 ### Test MCP Tools

 Run the test script to verify all MCP tools work correctly: